DavidM42/OpenEAN/README.md

 ```

 ## Thanks to
-The creators of the API for making this possible and please consider donating to ["Küste gegen Plastik"](https://www.kueste-gegen-plastik.de/unterstuetzen/) if you like this service to help the creators of the database running it.
+The creators of the API for making this possible and please consider donating to ["Kueste gegen Plastik"](https://www.kueste-gegen-plastik.de/unterstuetzen/) if you like this service to help the creators of the database running it.